ColOfAbRiX/tankwar/README.md

 lives in the arena.

-The second goal is to improve my skills in programming and to learn a new language (Scala), data structures and related algorithms, programming methodologies, market standards and tools.
+The second goal is to improve my skills in programming and to learn a new language (Scala), data structures and related algorithms, programming methodologies, market standards and tools as well as functional programming.

 The third and last goad is to enter properly the world of Open Source learning its standards and sharing my creations with the community.